 Violation by an Agent of any of these rules may result in SBA’s suspension or revocation of the Agent’s privilege of conducting business with SBA.

 The following are not considered agents according to the SBA.
 First, an applicant’s accountant for the preparation of financial statements or tax returns required by the Applicant in the normal course of business.
 Furthermore, that said accounting services are not related to the loan application.
-Second, any professional retained by you in the normal course of business are not considered agents.
-Moreover, that those serves are not related to the application or loan closing.
+Whereas, any professional retained by you in the normal course of business are not considered agents.
+Given that those services are not related to the application or loan closing.
 Direct costs associated with document preparation in connection with the loan closing do not need to be reported in the SBA Fee Disclosure Agreement.
-Besides, an agent who charges more than the fees below needs to submit an itemization of services and justification of work performed to the SBA.
+To sum up, an agent who charges more than the fees below needs to submit an itemization of services and justification of work performed to the SBA.

-In summary, you are not obligated to utilize our services.
+In fact, you are not obligated to utilize our services.
 Loan specialists and agents will assist you with loan packaging, prepare financial documents, document reviews, analysis, consultation and any services allowed by the SBA.
-Last but not least, PPP and EIDL approvals are subject to credit reviews, underwriting and due diligence.
+Altogether, PPP and EIDL approvals are subject to credit reviews, underwriting and due diligence.